Generalist vs. Specialist: How Should You Start as a Freelance Translator?

 The problem with being a specialist

-As a freelance translator, you are not going to be a specialist.
-(Breathe free!)
+As a freelance translator, you are generally not going to be a true specialist.

 (But that kind of sounds like an employee, doesn’t it?)

-In-house translators need to be specialists.
+Indeed, in-house translators need to be specialists.
 They work on specific types of texts for specific clients.
+Ergo, they specialize.

-Freelance specialization is a way to make it very hard on yourself to start as a translator and also to keep enough variety in your business to keep yourself afloat.
+Specialization or a true “niche” in this sense will make it very hard for you to start as a translator and to keep your business afloat.

 The problem with being a generalist